ronbrian/Covid19_Stats_iOS/README.md

-CovidUI is a simple App to Track the status of Covid-19 around the World.
+This is a simple App to Track the status of Covid-19 around the World.

 It's querying the data from [CovidQL](https://github.com/nerdsupremacist/CovidQL) which is loading data from [NovelCOVID](https://github.com/novelcovid/api)